smarter-sh/smarter/docs/source/smarter-claude-code/getting-started-with-claude-code.rst

 g.
 Troubleshooting
 -----------------

-Provider Not दिखाई in Smarter
+Provider Not Found in Smarter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Verify YAML syntax